 Strategies for addressing climate change, water quality, and other environmental issues are needed in the PNW.
-This meeting will investigate the potential for poplar trees to combine bioenergy production with ecosystem services such as cleaner water, improved habitat and soil quality, and reduced greenhouse gas emissions.
+The primary focus of the meeting is to explore using poplar tree plantings as a means of linking bioenergy and biomass production with ecosystem services to improve water, soil, air, climate, and wildlife habitat.

 Poplar trees are currently grown for wastewater, biosolid, and landfill management.
 Other potential ecosystem services include stormwater management, riparian buffers, and soil improvement.
 The biomass from these poplar trees can be used for renewable fuels and other products to reduce petroleum consumption.